Bluesmile82/coda_standard/README.md

 ## Usage

-CodaStandard::Parser.new.parse(filename) => Returns an array of Transaction instances
+  $ CodaStandard::Parser.new.parse(filename)

-Returns an array
+Returns an array of Transaction instances

 ## Contributing